space150/spaceBase/README.md

 ### Customizable Features

+* Can be used within Next.js projects
-* Compatible with any Sass compiler
+* Compatible with any Dart Sass compiler
 * Scalable, mobile-first grid - choose how robust you want it
 * Base font size for mobile vs desktop
 * Global variables for breakpoints, colors, fonts and more